Michael Henry Spang: Life

-He produced several designs and works for the rebuilding of Kedleston Hall between 1759 and 1762.
-His sculpture also decorated the Admiralty in London, and Earl Spencer's house in Green Park, London.
+Spang came to England around 1756.
+He produced designs for the rebuilding of Kedleston Hall in 1759.
+His sculpture also decorated the Whitehall entrance to the Admiralty in London, and Earl Spencer's house London.

-In 1760 he was an exhibitor at the Society of Artists of Great Britain with two exhibits.
-Firstly Cupid riding on a Dolphin in marble, and secondly A model of Aeneas and Anchises in bronze.
+In 1760 he was an exhibitor at the Society of Artists of Great Britain.
+Around that time his memorial to James Thomson was set up in Westminster Abbey.

-He was buried on 5 December 1762 in St Mary's Church, Lambeth, London.
+Spang was buried on 5 December 1762 in St Mary's Church, Lambeth, London.